adstuart/azure-vnet-beyond-500-spokes/README.md

 - Each Hub requires it's own set of Network Services (Virtual Network Gateways, Firewalls, etc)
 - Ensuring optimal Spoke-Hub-Hub-Spoke routing.
 Just as with normal multi-region bow-tie ExpressRoute designs, you need to [ensure traffic between Hub's uses Global VNet Peering](https://learn.microsoft.com/en-us/azure/expressroute/virtual-network-connectivity-guidance).
 Therefore you are going to require separate ExpressRoute Circuits to ensure routes do not leak between hubs via an ExpressRoute Circuit.
 (You cannot use UDR to over-ride if you have more than 400 VNets remember.).
 - Additional costs of multiple VNet peering hops (and the cost impact of the aforementioned additional network components)
-- Overall UDR complexity, remember VNet peering is not transitive, therefore your AZFW/NVA is doing the IP forwarding between VNets that are not directly peered
+- Overall UDR complexity, remember VNet peering is not transitive, therefore your an AZFW/NVA is doing the IP forwarding between VNets that are not directly peered

 ![](images/2022-11-02-09-28-58.png)